Index

 We make content that manages itself.

 A COG is a carrier-neutral record that travels with the file: what it is, who produced it, when it changed, how machines should treat it.
-The format is open, governed by The Gathering, published under an open licence.
+The format is open, governed by The Gathering, published under a public licence.
 Any system can read it.
 No vendor owns the schema.

 REGINALD adds the trust layer.
-An Ed25519 signature over the canonicalised bytes lets any reader confirm the record is genuinely yours and has not been altered in transit.
+An Ed25519 signature over the canonicalised bytes lets any reader confirm the record is genuinely yours and hasn't been altered in transit.
 The signature covers provenance and integrity.
-It does not make claims about editorial truth - that judgement stays with you and your readers.
-It gives the record an author and a date, so a machine that reads it knows whose word it is taking.
+It doesn't make claims about editorial truth - that judgement stays with you and your readers.
+It gives the record an author and a date, so a machine that reads it knows whose word it's taking.

 The pair - COG plus REGINALD attestation - means your content introduces itself to every system that encounters it.
-Not through a vendor's API, not through membership in a list you cannot see, but through a record in the file itself.
+Not through a vendor's API, not through membership in a list you can't see, but through a record embedded in the file.

 What You Get

-Content that is machine-readable on your terms, not inferred on someone else's.
-When an agent reads your page and misrepresents it, you have a signed, dated statement of what the page actually says - and you have an accountable author, which is more than the inference has.
+Content that's machine-readable on your terms, not inferred on someone else's.
+When an agent reads your page and misrepresents it, you have a signed, dated statement of what it actually says - and you have an accountable named party, which is more than the inference has.

 Content that travels.
 Platform lock-in is the dependency on a vendor to explain your content for you.
 A COG removes that dependency.
 The record is in the file.
 Move the file and you move the record.

 Evidence for governance.
 The AI Act, accessibility regulations, and digital-records law are moving in the same direction: disclosed, attributable, auditable decisions.
-A structured, signed declaration is the kind of evidence those regimes expect.
-We make that evidence.
-We do not make you compliant - compliance is a legal duty - but we make the documentation that compliance requires.
+A structured, signed declaration is what those regimes expect.
+We build it.
+We don't make you compliant - that's a legal duty - but we produce the documentation that compliance requires.

 How to Start

 The fastest entry is an MX audit.
 We assess your current content against the machine-readability standard, score it against what agents and browsers actually resolve, and tell you exactly what to fix and in what order.
-Most organisations find the gap is smaller than it looks: the structured content work their CMS already forces is most of the journey.
-What is missing is the record that travels with the file.
+Most teams find the gap is narrower than expected: the structured content work their CMS already forces covers the bulk of the process.
+What's missing is the record that travels with the file.

 From there we work with your team to implement COG metadata, connect REGINALD attestation for the records that carry regulatory weight, and build the content infrastructure that no acquisition can take away.

-Write to us at info@cognovamx.com or read what we offer at cognovamx.com/services.
+Write to us at info@cognovamx.com or see what we offer at our services page.